Last updated on December 21, 2025

 Remember that format called EDH, where people want to cast their commanders from the command zone?
 Except that you can’t because Drannith Magistrate won’t allow it.

-The Magistrate works with other stuff too, so players can’t use red “impulsive draw effects” and you can’t cast anything from graveyards or from the top of your library, just to name a few.
+The Magistrate works with other stuff too, so players can’t use red “impulsive draw effects”, and you can’t cast anything from graveyards or from the top of your library, just to name a few interactions this Game Changer shuts down.

 Containment Priest

 Containment Priest’s sole purpose is to deny things from happening.
-It delays combos like Flash and Hulk, foil cards like Show and Tell, or effects that state “return target creature to the battlefield.”
-It can even be flashed in response to an effect like this.
+It delays combos like Flash + Protean Hulk, foils cards like Show and Tell, or effects that state “return target creature to the battlefield.”
+It can even be flashed in response to an opposing blink effect.

 Elite Spellbinder